 Spicy Roasted Pumpkin Seeds

 Fall is my all-time, hands down, favorite season of the year.
 The colors, the weather, the food, I love it all.
 While I sing fall’s praises, I have to say that I’m not into the pumpkin-spiced everything craze.
 That said, I love this recipe because it allows the pumpkin seeds and spices to shine.
-It’s also great for taking on a hike (one of my favorite things to do in the fall), snacking, or for parties... it’s quick, easy, and if roasted properly - and when stored in an airtight container - the pumpkin seeds will last 2 weeks.
+It’s also great for taking on a hike (one of my favorite things to do in the fall), snacking, or for parties... it’s quick, easy, and if roasted properly and stored in an airtight container, the pumpkin seeds will last 2 weeks.

 Takes 25-30 minutes (16-18 min. to roast seeds; 5-10 min. to harvest seeds)

 1/4 tsp of the following spices: